kyg0910/DeepGenerativeModel-A-Statistical-Perspective/README.md

 ## Course Announcement

+05/28/2026: Please select the 1st, 2nd, and 3rd choices for the tutorial topic your team wants to present, and submit them to the TAs by June 5th.
+Furthermore, due to scheduling constraints, we are looking for volunteers to present from 9:30 AM to 10:00 AM or from 12:00 PM to 12:30 PM during the final pilot class meeting.
+Please indicate your team's availability along with your topic preferences.

 05/28/2026: Uploaded [[Pilot Lecture 3_Learning Objective]](https://github.com/kyg0910/DeepGenerativeModel-A-Statistical-Perspective/blob/main/learning%20objective/Pilot%20Lecture%203_Learning%20Objective.pdf) and [[Chapter 4_Basics of Probabilistic Modelling]](https://github.com/kyg0910/DeepGenerativeModel-A-Statistical-Perspective/blob/main/lecture%20notes/Chapter%204_Basics%20of%20Probabilistic%20Modelling.pdf)

 05/08/2026: Updated the member list for Group 3